galtm/xspec/docs/testing-xproc.md

 4. Can't test a step that doesn't have `@type`.
 5. Can't test a local substep declared within a step.
 6. Can't test a standard step, only custom ones.
 7. Whether or not a step's input port declares default document(s), the XSpec scenario for that step must provide `<x:input>` for the port.
+That is, you can't omit `<x:input>` and pick up the default.
-8. If a step has `use-when` on any child `<p:input>` element, the testing behavior displays a warning like `WARNING in x:input (named source): Calling step Q{x-urn:example}my-step assumes each p:input/@use-when is true.`.
-Not sure if this limitation can be removed.
+8. If a step has `use-when` on any child `<p:input>` element, XSpec doesn't know whether that input port is actually part of the step.
+Not sure if this limitation can be removed; for now, XSpec displays a warning and proceeds as if the `use-when` expression is true.
 9. Can't specify configuration of the XProc processor on a per-scenario basis.

 ## Vocabulary and Markup Design